Exsanguinated/Exsanguinated/README.md

 - Anyone who indulges in or thinks that loli or shota is acceptable and gives the excuse that they aren't real people so it doesn't have a sway on actual reality.
 This includes the "but she's 10 thousand years old and just has the body and mind of a child!" arguement havers, we refuse to sit and debate this bullet point; we have our personal reasonings and would rather you hide us than even try to talk to us.

-- Anyone who is Racist, Homophobic, Transphobic, Ableist, An Ace / Aro denier or just generally bigoted in their personal beliefs.
-We prefer to only befriend people who are open-minded and don't like people who foster hate for others based on their own identity.
+- Anyone who is Racist, Homophobic, Transphobic, Ableist, An Asexual / Aromantic denier, A MAGA supporter or just generally bigoted in their personal beliefs.
+We prefer to only befriend / talk people who are open-minded and don't like people who foster hate for others based on their own identity.
+This includes poor attempts at hiding your actual ideals under the guise of "jokes" or "trolling" to try to excuse it and downplay being genuine about their convictions.

 - If you think jokes about r*pe are funny or make jokes about threatening to touch people.
 Furthermore; if you are a sex pest in general, especially to people you don't even know.
 This unfortunately **had** to be added because some people at docks indulge in being degenerates 24/7 on this game.
 You are genuinely gross and it's really uncomfortable; stay the hell away from us if you do any of that stuff.